-On sale now, this historic Florida manor was saved by being barged across a bay
+This historic Florida manor is so beautiful, it was saved from demo by being barged across a bay

-A protected protected water dock with direct bay access will make you feel much father away than the 30-minute drive to downtown Tampa.
-Listed for sale at $1,595,000 by Jennifer Zales, the home also enjoys a historic tax exemption in excess of $450,000.
+A protected deepwater dock with direct bay access will make you feel much farther away than the 30-minute drive to downtown Tampa.
+Listed for sale in January 2020 at $1,595,000 by Jennifer Zales, the home also enjoys a historic tax exemption in excess of $450,000.
 That is truly a rare find.

 All image via Realtor.com